Luck Manipulation Mechanic

 - Krark's Thumb and Goblin Bookie, allow you to re-flip a coin if you lose the flip.

 - The "Scry" ability on many cards in the 2011 Core Set, as well as cards in the Theros block, which allows you to look at the top few cards of your library (how many depends on the specific card), rearrange them, and sent the ones you don't need to the bottom of your library.

-- Fetch lands (lands which search your library for another land and put it in play tapped, but are sacrificed in the process) are often used for "deck-thinning", reducing the total number of cards in the deck to increase the probability that they'll draw the cards they need instead of excess land.
-Many players even put these into mono-color decks, where any old basic land would work better, since fetch lands typically require you pay life or put lands into play tapped, sometimes both, and usually don't meaningfully function like this.
+- Fetch lands (lands which search your library for another land and put it in play, but are sacrificed in the process) are often used for "deck-thinning", reducing the total number of cards in the deck to increase the probability that they'll draw the cards they need instead of excess land.
+Many players even put these into mono-color decks,even though fetch lands typically require you pay life or put lands into play tapped, sometimes both, and usually don't meaningfully function like this.

 - Yu-Gi-Oh! has Second Coin Toss, and a similar card for die rolls.